Angles6230/Certification-Notes/CCNA Study.md

 	Reference band/int band
 	Default is 100mbps
 	Does not go lower than 1 cost
+		Treats all costs faster than 1 are the same
 	Total Metric is All costs added together
 OSPF Neighbors
 	Main point of OSPF